Jetronite/20-Vue-Intermediate-Projects/project-02-CounterAndTimer/starter/README.md

 ---

+## Optional Challenge (Recommended)
+If you want, you may add the following features

+⭐ A Reset Button (Counter & Timer)
+⭐ Add a Maximum Limit to Counter
+⭐ Disable Buttons Based on State
+⭐ Format the Timer
+⭐ Auto-Stop Timer at X Seconds
+⭐ Persist Counter to Local Storage

+---

 Build it carefully.
 Test behavior intentionally.
 Think about what happens when components mount and unmount repeatedly.

 That’s where real engineering begins.
+Good Luck 😉